otacke/h5p-todo/README.md

 * Rooms (image background with hotspots + NPCs)
 * Inventory (items)
 actions = use item + (item / hotspot / NPC)

+### Spot the mistakes
+The teacher can write a text including deliberately misspelled words/wrong punctuation marks.
+The student needs to spot the mistakes, mark and correct them.